14 Data Cleaning

 1. Raw data

-• This is the untouched raw file that comes directly from your data collection source.
+• This is the untouched raw file that comes directly from your data collection or capture source.
 If your data is collected electronically, this is the file you extract from your tool.
 If your data is collected on paper, this is the data that has been entered into a machine-readable format.
+If you have an external data source, this is the file you download or receive from the external provider.

 • In education research this data is typically not shared outside of the research team as it usually contains identifiable information and often needs further wrangling to be decipherable by an end user.